VC Glossary

 - RoundFunding Round

 A round is a single financing event in which a startup issues new securities (preferred stock, SAFEs, or notes) at a defined price or valuation cap, usually with a named lead investor.
-Carta's 2025 data shows an average round size of $30.2M across all stages in Q4 2025, driven by AI deals at the upper tail.
+Each round packages price, allocation, governance rights, and protective provisions into one closing.

 - SeedSeed Round